ooyala/remote_http_testing/README.markdown

     gem "remote_http_testing", :path => "~/path/to/remote_http_testing_repo"

 Then run `bundle install` from within your app.
 The installed gem is now symlinked to your local working copy of the gem.

+To publish a new version of this gem, increment the version number in `version.rb`, and run `rake release`.